-However, excessive Internet use will lead to problems.
-Individuals who use the Internet excessively experience psychological issues, such as an inability to resist the urge to use the Internet for an extended period of time.
+However, excessive Internet use will le to problems, individuals who use the Internet excessively experience psychological is as, such as an inability to resist the urge to use the Internet for an extended period of time.
 Individuals spend more time on the internet and disregard other predetermined schedules (Young, 2008; Alam et al., 2014).
 This compulsive use of the Internet causes individuals to develop internet addiction.